grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

       create: false
     ```

-    This configuration will deploy {{< param "PRODUCT_NAME" >}} as a `StatefulSet` using the built-in [clustering][] functionality to allow distributing scrapes across all {{< param "PRODUCT_ROOT_NAME" >}} Pods.
+    This configuration deploys {{< param "PRODUCT_NAME" >}} as a `StatefulSet` using the built-in [clustering][] functionality to allow distributing scrapes across all {{< param "PRODUCT_ROOT_NAME" >}} Pods.

-    This isn't the only deployment mode possible.
+    This is one of many deployment possible modes.
 For example, you may want to use a `DaemonSet` to collect host-level logs or metrics.
     See the {{< param "PRODUCT_NAME" >}} [deployment guide][] for more details about different topologies.

 1. Create a {{< param "PRODUCT_ROOT_NAME" >}} configuration file, `agent.river`.

-    We will be adding to this configuration in the next step as we convert `MetricsInstances`.
-You can add any additional configuration to this file as you desire.
+    In the next step, you add to this configuration as you convert `MetricsInstances`.
+You can add any additional configuration to this file as you need.

 1. Install the Grafana Helm repository: